VasArNik/renteon-pricing-sdk/README.md

 Integrating Renteon with custom ETL pipelines.

 Transforming Rate tables from other sources (e.g. other car rental management systems) to a PriceList instance compatible with Renteon.
-A mediator between different CRM's pricelist format and Renteon, Which eliminates manual work that I personally know so many car-rental companies do.
+A mediator between different Carrental management platform's pricelist format and Renteon, Which eliminates manual work that I personally know so many car-rental companies do.

 At this current version PriceList instances are constructed with classmethods directly from API responses from Renteon directly (json).